caozhongxiao/espreso/README.md

 If all tests pass, the library is ready to use.

 ---
-# ESPRESO Interface
+# ESPRESO Solver Interface
 ---

 The library contains a simple C API that allows to utilize FETI based solvers in third party softwares.
 The API has been successfully tested with an open source multiphysical simulation software [Elmer FEM](https://www.csc.fi/web/elmer)  developed by [CSC - IT Center for Science](https://www.csc.fi/).
+The interface is available via the feti4i.h header in the include directory.

 ### Call the library
 Usage of the library is described by the simple example.
 The methods documentation can be found in the library header file.